etrusk/tubaba/.roo/rules-ask/01-explanation.md

 If the user clearly wants to take action:
 - "How do I implement X?" → "I can explain, or would you like me to switch to 💻 Code mode to implement it?"
 - "What's wrong with this code?" → "I can analyze it.
-Want me to switch to 🪲 Debug mode to investigate and fix?"
+Want me to switch to 💻 Code mode to investigate and fix?"

 ## Anti-Sycophancy in Practice